Express Lanes Policies

 - MTC press release to alert the public and the media of the opportunity to provide comments

-- Website information in English, Spanish and Chinese about the proposed tolling policies and how the I-680 Express Lane Extension will open first as an HOV 2+ lane and later as an Express Lane, plus the ability to rate the effectiveness of the public information materials
+- Summary Information in English about the proposed tolling policies and how the I-680 Express Lane Extension will open first as an HOV 2+ lane and later as an Express Lane, plus the ability to rate the effectiveness of the public information materials

-- Public hearing at the September 23, 2020 BAIFA meeting where members of the public can make a comment in person to BAIFA Commissioners
+- Public hearing at the September 23, 2020 BAIFA meeting where members of the public were able to make a comment in person to BAIFA Commissioners

-- After a staff presentation, proposed adoption at the September 23, 2020 BAIFA meeting
+- After a staff presentation including a summary of public comment and staff’s response, adoption at the September 23, 2020 BAIFA meeting

 - Toll Facility Ordinance (January 22, 2020)